dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/utility/image-manager.md

 The `ImageManager` class provides APIs for managing images.
 At present, it has only one API to save an image as a file.

 | API Name                    | Description                          |
 | --------------------------- | ------------------------------------ |
 | [`saveToFile()`](#savetofile) | Saved the specified image as a file. |

 ### saveToFile

-It is used to save images to files.
+It is used to save an image as a PNG or JPG file.
+The file format is determined by the extension of the parameter `name`.

+> If the file format is not specified, or if the given format is not supported, then the data will be exported as a PNG.

 ```typescript
 saveToFile(image: Core.BasicStructures.DSImageData, name: string, download?: boolean): Promise<File>;